New Video Series: Dr Amanda Gummer on Learning and Working from Home

 With everyone at home and unable to go anywhere, it can feel like a very long day and everyone needs breaks from each other.

 Screentime can provide that and be a welcome relief for everyone (keeps kids quiet, doesn’t cause a mess, allows parents to get on with other stuff etc.), but we all know that too much screen time is not good for children’s wellbeing.

 Rather than putting numbers on the minutes and hours, we want parents to feel in control of their own family life and not feel guilty if their children are using screens more than normal.

-That doesn’t mean the kids should be glued to a screen for hours on end, but in these difficult times, do what you can and here are some tips to make it easier to get the balance right.
+That doesn’t mean the kids should be glued to a screen for hours on end but, in these difficult times, do what you can.
+Here are some tips to make it easier to get the balance right.

-- Give them a Balanced Play Diet and agree screen-time limits in advance.
+- Give them a Balanced Play Diet and agree on screen-time limits in advance.